getkarta/KartaBenchmarkCaseDetails/docs/_build/html/_sources/task_classifications/article.md.txt

 ## Overview

-Karta Open Evaluations classifies AI evaluation tasks into three levels:  **L1 (Basic), L2 (Intermediate), and L3 (Advanced)** .
+Karta Context Engine classifies AI evaluation tasks into three levels:  **L1 (Basic), L2 (Intermediate), and L3 (Advanced)** .
 These classifications are determined using a  **Task Level Complexity Score (TLCS)** , which is the sum of scores assigned to various complexity parameters.
 Each parameter is rated on a scale from  **1 to 5** , and the final TLCS determines the classification of the task.

 ## Task Complexity Parameters